Stable cohomology of $Aut(F_n)$ with bivariant twisted coefficients: Introduction

-\begin{remark} These stable cohomology groups were also recently studied by Kawazumi and Vespa \cite{KawazumiVespa}, who proved that the collection of the stable cohomology groups, for all $p,q\ge 0$, can be given the structure of a \textit{wheeled PROP}.
-In these terms, the conjecture by Djament can be stated that this wheeled PROP is free on one commutative and associative generator in bi-arity $(p,q)=(2,1)$.
-The conjectural generator was introduced by Kawazumi in \cite{Kawazumi05} and independently by Farb and Cohen-Pakianathan (unpublished). \end{remark}
+The stable cohomology groups of Theorem \ref{thm:A} were also recently studied by Kawazumi and Vespa in \cite{KawazumiVespa}, who proved that the collection of the stable cohomology groups, for all $p, q \ge 0$, can be given the structure of a \textit{wheeled PROP} in the category of graded $\bQ$-vector spaces (for a definition, see \cite{MarklMerkulovShadrin}).
+In these terms, the conjecture by Djament can be stated by saying that this is the wheeled PROP generated by one graded commutative generator $h_1$ in bi-arity $(p, q) = (2, 1)$ and degree 1, satisfying the relation

+where $1$ is the identity operation, $\otimes$ is the horizontal composition and $\circ$ is the vertical composition (this relation may be called ``graded associativity'').
+The conjectural generator was introduced by Kawazumi in \cite{Kawazumi05} and independently by Farb and Cohen-Pakianathan (unpublished).
+In their paper, Kawazumi and Vespa define an injective morphism of wheeled PROP from the wheeled PROP generated by one operation as above, satisfying the stated relations, to the wheeled PROP formed by the stable cohomology groups.
+Combining this with Theorem \ref{thm:A}, it follows that this is indeed an isomorphism of wheeled PROPs.